 - Applying bandages and support for wounds, breaks, sprains and strains

 Every emergency can be met with specialised procedures and techniques that provide the best chance of successful outcomes.
-Real First Aid assures maximum knowledge and skills retention by using simulations that mimic real emergency situations, encouraging students to respond realistically, in real-time, and with real first aid.
+Real Response assures maximum knowledge and skills retention by using simulations that mimic real emergency situations, encouraging students to respond realistically, in real-time, and with real first aid.

 Emergency Guidelines Learnt With Simulation Training

-Simulation training is a Real First Aid initiative in response to noticeably inadequate knowledge retention gained in traditional classroom settings.
+Simulation training is a Real Response initiative in response to noticeably inadequate knowledge retention gained in traditional classroom settings.
 First Aid and CPR course participants come from every walk of life, and while some are academically inclined, others don’t perform as well while deskbound.
-Real First Aid Simulation Training bridges the gap between theory and practice, in a ‘learning by doing’ environment designed for an entertaining and informative experience.
-Simulation training is used by governments, police, medical personnel and paramedics to aid essential learning, and the increased capacity for saving lives is the real reward for learning Real First Aid emergency guidelines.
+Real Response Simulation Training bridges the gap between theory and practice, in a ‘learning by doing’ environment designed for an entertaining and informative experience.
+Simulation training is used by governments, police, medical personnel and paramedics to aid essential learning, and the increased capacity for saving lives is the real reward for learning Real Response emergency guidelines.